1300th Anniversary of the Bulgarian State

 The 1300th Anniversary of the Bulgarian State was a yearlong celebration in 1981 when Bulgaria celebrated the 1300th anniversary of the establishment of the first Bulgarian state in modern history.
 There were 23,000 events connected with the 1300th anniversary.

+Background

+The 1300th Anniversary of the Bulgarian State celebration was the brainchild of Lyudmila Zhivkova, and was modeled after the Millennium of the Polish State celebrations in 1966, the 2,500-year celebration of the Persian Empire in 1971, and the United States Bicentennial in 1976.